mickfuzz/phd4/_posts/2022-1-23-project-and-design-approaches.md

  <!-- In another chapter in this book I look at how to apply a project and inclusive approach to game making as a coding and computing project. -->
  <!-- ### UDL as Learning Framework -->

-## Design Approaches in Computing Education
+## Design-based Approaches in Computing Education

 Designing as a discipline involves both a community of producers and users.
-Design approaches have been adopted widely in software production, creative industries and wider business contexts.
+Design-based approaches have been adopted widely in software production, creative industries and wider business contexts.
 These principles and practices are also relevant to education.
 If you are an educator the experience of seeing students motivated by producing something for a real audience may be familiar.
 Design projects allow students to develop important 21st Century Skills like problem solving, communication and creatively responding to real life contexts.
-In the following sections I will explore the design approaches of iteration, design patterns and the use-modify-create model.
+In the following sections I will explore the design-based approaches of iteration, design patterns and the use-modify-create model.

 <!-- These range from exploring cultural contexts to role playing scenarios.
 For some suitable resources see http://tiny.cc/design_resources -->
 <!-- For some suitable resources see INSERT